UnseelieDad/Senior-Capstone-Lost-and-Found/README.md

 # Senior-Capstone-Lost-and-Found
-Creating a lost and found app to use on La Tech's campus for Senior Capstone
+A mobile app for IOS and Andriod that implements lost and found system to use on La Tech's campus for Senior Capstone.
+This project uses C#, Xamarin Framework, AWS, Python, and MySQL.